ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 * OCaml 4.14.0 with Git and Visual Studio compiler: [setup-diskuv-ocaml-windows_x86_64-1.2.0.exe](https://github.com/diskuv/dkml-installer-ocaml/releases/download/v1.2.0/setup-diskuv-ocaml-windows_x86_64-1.2.0.exe)

-#### 2. Create an Opam Switch
+#### 2. Create an `opam` Switch

+This step is necessary only if you want to create a new independent environment.
+`dkml init` already set up a default `opam` switch for you to work in.

-If you want a new independent environment, you can create a new switch with the `dkml init` command.
+You can create a new switch with the `dkml init` command.
 The only compiler version available is 4.14.0.
 Use PowerShell or a Command Prompt to create a directory anywhere and then create a switch:

 ```powershell